SouthernTriathlon/daemogar.github.io/pages/event.md

 ### Wet suits are permitted.

 1. Swim counterclockwise, the buoys should pass by on your left shoulder.
-1. If you quit during the swim and are rescued and taken to shore, you must walk directly back to the swim start area and return your chip to the swim director immediately.The swim director is Bob Benge and he will be the starter for the race.
+1. If you quit during the swim and are rescued and taken to shore, you must walk directly back to the swim start area and return your chip to the swim director immediately.
+The swim director is Bob Benge and he will be the starter for the race.

-### Bike 18 Miles
+### Bike 12 Miles

 1. The roads are open to traffic, so yield to traffic.
 1. Slow down when making a turn.
 1. No drafting.
 1. You must wear a helmet with chinstrap securely fastened that meets safety standards during the bike portion of the event.
-1. Run 4 Miles
+1. Run 5K
 1. Participants must run or walk the entire portion of the run course.
 1. The runner must wear the bib number pinned on their shirt or shorts or strapped on waist line.
 1. Make sure your bib number is in front, especially at the finish line.Failure to do so may cause your race time to be inaccurate.